-- § Official graduate application - \$ \$55 nonrefundable fee1 - § Transcripts of all prior undergraduate and graduate course work and degree confirmations should be submitted with the electronic application in the space provided, which will be used by the department for consideration for admission.
+- Official graduate application - \$55 nonrefundable fee 1 - Transcripts of all prior undergraduate and graduate course work and degree confirmations should be submitted with the electronic application in the space provided, which will be used by the department for consideration for admission.
 Accurate but unofficial transcripts are acceptable.
 Do not have official transcripts sent to The Graduate School unless notified to do so by The Graduate School. - The official standardized tests scores (GRE, GMAT, etc.) sent directly from the testing center.
-The JMU graduate institution code is 5392 (1043 for CSDCAS applicants). - § Letters of Recommendation (if applicable) - § Program specific requirements (if applicable)
+The JMU graduate institution code is 5392 (1043 for CSDCAS applicants). - Letters of Recommendation (if applicable) - Program specific requirements (if applicable)

 1 Paper applications require a \$65 fee.
 Graduate applications will not be processed without application fees.
-Payment must be made online using Visa, MasterCard, American Express or Discover.
-The application fee may also be paid by electronic check, but it may take seven to ten business days to clear, which will delay the review of application.
+Payment must be made online.
+Application fees cannot be waived, except for McNair Scholars.
+Contact the Director of Graduate Admissions and Student Records for required documentation.